Learn-Write-Repeat/Contribution-program/intern-basics/MPG_Prediction_Model/Readme.md

 By considering all other attributes we have to predict the mpg value.

-In the notebook you can see that we have compare diffenet models and pick the best model as our prediction model and store the model values in the model.bin folder.
+In the notebook, you can see that we have compared different models and pick the best model as our prediction model and store the model values in the model.bin folder.